What is a crime and how do we divide crimes?

 If the act does not have all these features, it is not a criminal offence.
 Occasionally, some offences may have other necessary elements, such as a specific place (in public) or time of the act (e.g. during a state of emergency).

 However, a person’s actions may sometimes appear to meet the elements of a particular offence (e.g. battery), but there are circumstances which will preclude its unlawfulness.
-Such a circumstance in this case could be a necessary defence.
+Such a circumstance in this case could be necessary defence and extreme emergency.

-We have discussedthe principles and rules of criminal procedure in a separate article.
+Tip: We have discussed the principles and rules of criminal procedure in a separate article.

 Statute of limitations on the offence

 In some cases, the conduct meets all of the elements that the law requires for the offense and yet the offense is not or cannot be punished in any way.
 This happens if too much time has passed since the crime was committed.
-The law speaks of a statute of limitations on criminal liability, which applies to all offences except those specifically enumerated by law.
+The law speaks of a statute of limitations for a crime, which applies to all crimes except those specifically enumerated by law.
 These include, for example, denying genocide or expressing sympathy for a movement that suppresses human rights and freedoms.

 Tip: Learn what to do if your basic human rights are violated .